 PGA OF BC COMMUNITY LEADERSHIP BURSARY ($1,000)

-The PGA of BC Community Leadership Bursary is awarded to an individual within the Association who demonstrates an extraordinary desire and passion in order to make a significant difference in the lives of those around him or her, and in doing so, sets an example of “giving back” that all PGA of BC members can be proud of.
+The PGA of BC Community Leadership Bursary is awarded to an individual or member facility within the Association demonstrating an extraordinary desire and passion to make a significant difference in the lives of those around them, and in doing so, sets an example of “giving back” that all PGA of BC members can be proud of.

 2013 - James Presnail